JonasToth/gitforge.nvim/README.md

 | Move page up             | `<C-u>`            |
 | Move page down           | `<C-d>`            |

+The values presented in the picker are:
+1. the cached project labels
+1. the retrieved list of project labels.

+Labels are always retrieved and on success stored in the cache.
+If the labels changed upstream, this is not automatically propagated into the picker.
+In this case, only the next label-picker usage will show the new labels.
+This limitation is considered acceptable, given the relative static nature of labels.

 ### Configuration

 This plugin probably requires a bit of configuration to select the elements issues that are of your interest.
 Smaller projects are probably fine without the more complicated key bindings.
 Large projects certainly aren't.
-To view only issues with specific labels, e.g. for a subproject is possible, but requires calling the matching `lua` functions with proper arguments.
+Viewing only issues with specific labels, e.g. for a subproject is possible, but requires calling the matching `lua` functions with proper arguments.

 See [docs/configuration.md](docs/configuration.md) for more information on how to configure the plugin.